 Start Or Add To Your Emergency Fund

 Your budget is in a good place, your basic needs are taken care of, and your bills are current.
 You’re in a good place right now, but are you prepared for the future?
-The last Federal Reserve report on the economic well-being of US households found that 4 in 10 adults would not be able to cover a $400 emergency unless they borrowed money from friends or family or carried a balance on their credit card.1,4 Now would be a great time to establish or add to your emergency fund.
+The last Federal Reserve report on the economic well-being of US households found that 37 percent of adults would not be able to cover a $400 emergency with cash and would need to find another way to pay for the expense.3 Now would be a great time to establish or add to your emergency fund.

 Most experts agree that you should have enough saved to cover 3-6 months of expenses.
 Use your budget to figure out how much you spend each month.
 Multiply your expense total by three to get an idea of how much you should have saved.
 Make sure your emergency fund is saved in an account that’s easily accessible (like a Special Savings Account) so you can get to it if you need it.